by Brad C. Davis, Mercury Learning Systems LLC

 Studies by experts in child development show that different types of sensory stimulation in their environment can have an impact on your children's ability to learn.

-What Types of Stimulation Supports Learning?
+What Types of Sensory Stimulation Support Learning?

-Let's I'll Talk About the Alpha Brain Wave State
+The Alpha Brain Wave State

 - Learning by Visual Stimulation